Adoption

 • Apply by maildownload a hard copy of the application

-• Apply by phone – call our Info Center at 562-2535 and press 7 to leave a message, including your name and phone number.
+• Apply by phone – call our Info Center at 562-2535 and leave a message, including your name and phone number.
 A volunteer will return your call to complete your application.

 How much does adoption cost?